atz-spe/SHODAN-CTF/README.md

 Team mates : [Vedza](https://github.com/QuentinVezzani) / [Bababanks](https://github.com/Baptiste-Roux)

 The format of this CTF was __Jeopardy__, and gathered 2 different categories focused on web security (server / client).
-These write-ups describes the different challenges I managed to solve as well as the path I took, the techniques I used with my team.
+These write-ups describes the different challenges I managed to solve as well as the path I took, the techniques I used.

 ---